eugenedhz/conventional-commits/README.md

 Body is unnecessary, but sometimes it can be useful, when description is very long and there can be some additional explanations on what's added or changed.

-it should be followed with a linebreak (\n) after the title of commit.
+It should be followed with a linebreak (\n) after the title of commit.

 Body contains free-format text, so there's no rules of how to write them.

 ### 4. Footer

+It should be followed with a linebreak (\n) after the title of commit or its body if it's in present.

 For example we can add BREAKING CHANGE footer like: